We support the work of the following schools and organizations.

 International School of Kenya

 We feel that equipping our students for lifelong learning and providing opportunities to master effective online learning skills before leaving school is important.
 Joining the Consilience Online Institutional Enrollment Program gave us immediate access to multiple providers, including those we had used previously, which was a great benefit.
 It’s a great experience, very professional.
 It provides lots of options.
-It’s a pleasure working with the team and we look forward to many years together.
+It’s a pleasure working with the team and we look forward to

 American School of Amman, Jordan